AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

 ## Online Model

 The gpt-3.5-browsing and gpt-4-browsing models are different from other models; they can perform online searches based on the question words and return the results of the online search with appropriate adjustments.
-This article will demonstrate the online functionality through a specific example.
-You can then fill in the corresponding content on the OpenAI Chat Completion API interface, as shown in the image:
+This article will demonstrate the online functionality through a specific example, and you can fill in the corresponding content on the OpenAI Chat Completion API interface, as shown in the figure:

 <p><img src="https://cdn.acedata.cloud/249829.png" width="400" class="m-auto"></p>

-You can also notice that there is corresponding code generation on the right side; you can copy the code to run directly or click the "Try" button for testing.
+You can also notice that there is corresponding code generation on the right side, which you can copy and run directly, or you can click the "Try" button for testing.

 <p><img src="https://cdn.acedata.cloud/s8gxoo.png" width="400" class="m-auto"></p>